Painting Equipment - Finishing Techniques

 Spray finishing lines

 Spraying can be done manually or with automatic systems.
-With manual application, the emphasis is not primarily on productivity but on the human ability to apply the varnish as well as possible to all parts of the object.
-When using automated systems the main requirements are productivity and reproducibility of the final result.
+In the case of manual application, the main emphasis is not on productivity but on the human ability to apply the lacquer to all parts of the object as well as possible.
+When automated systems are used the main requirements are productivity and reproducibility of the final result.

 reciprocal